onumah-maverick/consumer_insights_project_pipelines/README.md

-# consumer_insights_project_pipelines
-This repository contains the different pipeline scripts used to facilitate data fetch in some CI projects.

 # STG Data Extraction Pipelines

 ## Overview

-This repository contains a collection of Python-based ETL (Extract, Transform, Load) pipelines developed to retrieve survey data from the **STG (Dooblo)** platform for various Maverick Research projects.
+This repository contains a collection of Python-based ETL (Extract, Transform, Load) pipelines developed to retrieve survey data from the **STG (Dooblo)** platform for various Consumer Insights projects.

 Although each project targets a different survey and client, all pipelines follow the same core architecture: